Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Cons

-• Wall and ceiling repairs may add time and cost post-repiping
+• Wall and ceiling repairs may add thousands more after repiping

 • Insurance problems and selling difficulties begin before pipes ever leak

-By the mid-1990s, the failures became undeniable — manufacturers halted production, class-action lawsuits followed, and polybutylene pipes were removed from building codes.
-Yet millions of homes still have them today.
-If you're a homeowner, buyer, or seller dealing with this issue, here's everything you need to know.
+By the mid-1990s, the failures became undeniable.
+Manufacturers halted production, class-action lawsuits followed, and polybutylene pipes were removed from building codes.
+Yet millions of homes still have them today, and there is no national registry tracking how many remain.
+If your home dates from this era, treat it as a suspect until a plumber confirms otherwise.

 Trusted by Thousands